 Nha Trang and Phu Quoc can host weddings year-round – and folks looking to wed over the rainy season in the Centre can head to those beautiful locations.

-Just remember – it’s likely to be warm – hot even – it’s the tropics!
-When considering your ceremony attire – no heavy fabrics.
+The weather is ranges from 25 - 35 degrees celcius in Vietnam.
+When considering your ceremony attire avoid heavy fabrics.
 You’ll be icky and sweaty and it won’t be fun.
 Expect it to be hot and dress for it.
 Advise your guests too.

 7. If you are inviting guests – give them as much notice as possible

 Many couples pre-plan their wedding dates with their guests.
 Usually, it’s a small group and the entire adventure is an experience they plan as a holiday and a celebration.
 Even if you have co-ordinated your holiday wedding with your invitees it’s always a great courtesy to give them as much notice as you can when you have finalized the date.

 If you send a large “traditional” invitation list – expect around 40% to RSVP in the affirmative.
 That’s my experience.
 So if you are worried about what other people might think about you celebrating your nuptials in Vietnam (and you shouldn’t) – sending them an invitation is a nice way to help them feel included.

 I’ve had couples try this approach and 100% RSVP’d in the affirmative!